tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-app-settings.md

 ---
-title: Alkalmazásbeállítások referenciája Azure Functions
+title: App settings reference for Azure Functions
-description: A Azure Functions Alkalmazásbeállítások vagy környezeti változók dokumentációja.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 09/22/2018
-ms.author: glenga
-ms.openlocfilehash: 896179a393b870390991a8e9942f6e7287ec5c90
-ms.sourcegitcommit: f7f70c9bd6c2253860e346245d6e2d8a85e8a91b
+description: Reference documentation for the Azure Functions app settings or environment variables. ms.topic: conceptual ms.date: 09/22/2018 ms.openlocfilehash: 35ecebfb1956422470bf20e6d510543897ca0910 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73063312"
+ms.locfileid: "74227391"
 ---
-# <a name="app-settings-reference-for-azure-functions"></a>Alkalmazásbeállítások referenciája Azure Functions
+# <a name="app-settings-reference-for-azure-functions"></a>App settings reference for Azure Functions

-A Function alkalmazásban az Alkalmazásbeállítások olyan globális konfigurációs beállításokat tartalmaznak, amelyek az adott Function alkalmazás összes funkcióját érintik.
-Helyileg futtatva ezek a beállítások helyi [környezeti változókként](functions-run-local.md#local-settings-file)érhetők el.
-Ez a cikk a Function apps alkalmazásban elérhető Alkalmazásbeállítások listáját tartalmazza.
+App settings in a function app contain global configuration options that affect all functions for that function app.
+When you run locally, these settings are accessed as local [environment variables](functions-run-local.md#local-settings-file).
+This article lists the app settings that are available in function apps.

 [!INCLUDE [Function app settings](../../includes/functions-app-settings.md)]

-A [Host.
-JSON](functions-host-json.md) fájlban és a [Local.
-Settings.
-JSON](functions-run-local.md#local-settings-file) fájlban más globális konfigurációs lehetőségek is vannak.
+There are other global configuration options in the [host.json](functions-host-json.md) file and in the [local.settings.json](functions-run-local.md#local-settings-file) file.

 ## <a name="appinsights_instrumentationkey"></a>APPINSIGHTS_INSTRUMENTATIONKEY

-A Application Insights kialakítási kulcs, ha Application Insights használ.
-Lásd: [figyelő Azure functions](functions-monitoring.md).
+The Application Insights instrumentation key if you're using Application Insights.
+See [Monitor Azure Functions](functions-monitoring.md).

 |Jelmagyarázat|Mintaérték|
 |---|------------|